-In other words, “baking accessibility in” means being proactive rather than reactive.
-So, if your company puts a public-facing marketing video on its website, baking accessibility in would mean ensuring it has accurate closed captions and a keyboard accessible video player before being published.
+Baking accessibility in means being proactive rather than reactive.
+So, if your company puts a public-facing marketing video on its website, baking in accessibility means ensuring it has accurate closed captions and a keyboard accessible video player before being published.

 In terms of web accessibility, other examples of being proactive are having a web accessibility policy, budgeting for continued accessibility endeavors like video captioning, or including accessibility requirements on a procurement checklist.

 Below are some ideas, tips, and strategies used by different organizations to help foster a sustainable culture of accessibility and ensure internal and public-facing technology has accessibility “baked-in” from the start.